TickTeam/guide-tt/ios_app/1how_to_create_a_new_task_md.md

 4. Enable "Siri Integration" by tapping the toggle button.

-After you enable Siri Integration, tasks you’ve created in Apple’s Reminders app and tasks you’ve created with Siri will be removed from Apple’s Reminders app and shown in TickTick’s Inbox.
+After you enable Siri Integration, tasks you've created in Apple's Reminders app and tasks you've created with Siri will be removed from Apple's Reminders app and shown in TickTick's Inbox.